-OUR GOAL is to create an atmosphere where students feel at home and comfortable while receiving the very best dance education Level Dance Project has to offer.
+OUR GOAL is to create a safe environment where students feel at home and comfortable while receiving the very best dance education Level Dance Project has to offer.
 We want to welcome you to the LDP family and hope you enjoy your dance experience.

 Who’s Who at Level Dance Project

 At LDP you will find an experienced, educated and accomplished team dedicated and eager to meet each student’s needs.

 Teachers and Choreographers: Emily Martin, Shanley Codd, Danielle Cook, BashKim Kasa, Sarah Keller, Kadi McKinley, Tammy Musco, Jodeci Milhouse, Colette Cross, Carrie Pawelchak

 Liability Disclaimer: All students and parents are required to sign a medical release form absolving LDP from liability in the case of an emergency.
 We also require a medical emergency number to be on file for each student.

 Leaving the Studio: Students are strictly prohibited from waiting alone outside for rides.
 If students go outside for any reason they must have permission of a staff member and go with a buddy.

 Sick Policy: If a student is sick we ask that they stay home and rest in order to help with a faster recovery.
 Please inform the teacher so he/she can suggest a comparable make-up class as there is no reduction in tuition for missed classes.

 Our goal is to keep you well informed.
 We will strive to maintain an open line of communication amongst the teachers, students and parents.

 Website: The most effective source of information is our studio website www.leveldanceproject.com.
 There you will find a calendar of events as well as our most up to date studio information such as: class schedules, competition and recital updates, and studio closings.